muggle-stack/Yolo_Pose/README.md

 ```

 ## Model Quantization
-If there are many people who want to know about the nxruntime model simulation, I will provide the quantization code
+‌If many users want to know about model quantization methods, I will provide the code.‌

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.